rufuspollock/rufuspollock.com/content/ubernomics.md

 ## 1. Uber-like companies are marketplace or platform companies

-Stripped to their essence Uber, AirBnB and the like resemble a very old economic structure: the marketplace.
+Stripped to their essence Uber, AirBnB resemble a very old economic structure: the marketplace.
 Marketplaces are where buyers and sellers come together to exchange.
 On Uber this is riders and drivers.
-On AirBnB owners and renters etc. Marketplaces have existed for thousands of years, practically since civilization first began.
+On AirBnB owners and renters.
+Marketplaces have existed for thousands of years, practically since civilization first began.

 More broadly, we have platforms.
 This includes companies like Facebook, Google, Microsoft and eBay.
 Facebook is a platform mediating between users -- and advertisers.
 Google is a platform mediating between users and content -- and advertisers.
 Microsoft's Windows is an operating system platform mediating between apps and users.